 - 12 weeks for Step 2/interviewing/extra electives/vacation

-The fourth-year program includes eleven periods, plus a Dean's Colloquium which is just prior to graduation.
-All fourth-year students must take one required SMHS acting internship (AI), seven four-week electives during their fourth year and are expected to participate in the Dean’s Colloquium.
+The fourth-year program includes eleven periods.
+All fourth-year students must take one required SMHS acting internship (AI) and seven four-week electives during their fourth year.
 In order to prevent overcrowding on any one campus, sixteen weeks must be scheduled to be completed on the student's assigned clinical campus in the fourth year.
 The required acting internship must be completed at UND SMHS.

 Some electives are unique to a specific campus.
 Students may choose to use one of these unique electives (designated by a 95** course number), to count as a home-campus elective.